cdapio/coopr/docs/docs/source/guide/admin/ui.rst

 Provides
 --------
 The ``Provides`` field define an extra level of indirection when specifying dependencies.
 In this example, the "myapp-2.0" service provides the "myapp" service.
-This means that if other services can put "myapp" in their runtime or install dependencies, "myapp-2.0" can satisfy that dependency.
+This means that other services can put "myapp" in their runtime or install dependencies, and "myapp-2.0" will satisfy that dependency.
 As another example, "myapp-2.0" *requires* the "sql-db" service.
 If there was a service called "mysql-db" that provides "sql-db", then it would be fine for "mysql-db" and "myapp-2.0" to be on the same cluster.
 All the ordering enforced by that runtime *requires* dependency would be enforced between the "myapp-2.0" and "mysql-db" services.